lucatelli/morphen_dev/README.md

 (https://casa.nrao.edu/) in order to use common `casatasks` as well `wsclean` -- a code for fast interferometric imaging (https://wsclean.readthedocs.io/en/latest/).

-*NOTE: This readme file is under development.*
+*NOTES: This readme file is under development.
+I am also currently adding basic usages to Jupyter notebooks guides.
+Core functionalities are expected to be ready by end of July/2023.*

 # Image deconvolution Using `wsclean`
 Directory [```imaging/```](imaging/) contains a python script called